 Safeguarding continues to be at the heart of everything we do.
-We have reviewed our Adult and Child Protection policies and procedures and realigned lead responsibilities with the Directors of Adult Services & Business Development and Children's Services respectively.
-The implementation of our Values Statement; Equality, Diversity & Human Rights Policy; and Positive Behaviours Framework ensures customers, staff and volunteers of Capability Scotland feel safe and supported at all times.
+Our Adult and Child

+Protection policies and procedures and the implementation of our Values Statement; Equality, Diversity & Human Rights Policy; and Positive Behaviours Framework ensures customers, staff and volunteers of Capability Scotland feel safe and supported at all times.